kadet1090/KeyLighter/readme.md

 ### Tests
 As it was supposed to be weekend project I didn't write any tests for it, but obviously now they are necessary.

-### Nesting languages (PARTIALLY DONE)
-Many languages can be injected inside others, for example CSS or JS in HTML, It should be supported.
-Foundaments for that are done, it's possible to specify start and end tokens for languages, but not possible to parse many languages at once.

 ## Thanks
 For [Maciej](https://github.com/ksiazkowicz), [Maciej](https://github.com/sobak) and Monika for all support, moral too.